avani17101/CiteRet/Readme.md

 ## CiteRet
-Code for our paper "CitRet: Cited Text Span Retrieval Pipeline for Scientific Documents"
+Code for our paper "CitRet: A Hybrid Model for Cited Text Span Retrieval for Scientific Documents"

 ## Instructions to run the code
 * Install dependencies